Ecstasy Side Effects – Knowing What To Expect

 - Mental abilities weaken, especially the capacity to concentrate and memory

-- All that can make you feel anxious
+- All that can make one feels anxious

-At the same time, you will feel the following physical effects:
+At the same time, one will feel the following physical effects:

 - Muscle tensions and cramps

 - Teeth grinding and jaw clenching often have psychological reasons

 - The body tries to deal with increased body temperature by sweating and chills